devopsaustralia/devops.org.au/index.md

 # We need your help to run devopsdays events

-**We need a volunteer team to run the next Australian devopsdays in 2019.**

 You should volunteer to organise and run a devopsdays because:

 1. It looks good on your resume